Coragon42/singlestore_wine/README.md

 Instructions:

-To run the SingleStore notebook, download it from GitHub and then open it in any editor that can handle .ipynb notebooks.
+To run the SingleStore notebook, download it from this repository and then open it in any editor that can handle .ipynb notebooks.
 (This notebook was developed in SingleStore.)

-Make sure to run the cells in order.
+Make sure to run the cells in order (it takes some time).
 The last code cell creates slider widgets that feed user input into the final model.

 Sources:
 Red Wine Quality Dataset: https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009